reshmabidikar/slate/source/includes/_payment.md

 # Payment

 A `Payment` in Kill Bill is an amount paid or payable on a specific account due to an invoice or independent of any invoice.
-A Payment associated with an invoice is an `InvoicePayment`.
+An `InvoicePayment` is a payment associated with an invoice.

 A Payment may be associated with a series of `PaymentTransaction`s, such as authorization, payment attempt, chargeback, etc. each of which may succeed or fail.

-A PaymentTransaction takes place using a `PaymentMethod`.
+A Payment Transaction takes place using a `PaymentMethod` such as a credit card.
 The transaction is processed by a plugin, which provides access to the appropriate `PaymentGateway`.
+The Payment Gateway in turn interacts with the appropriate Payment Method to process the Payment Transaction.
+In some cases a Payment Transaction may be in a PENDING state waiting for completion of its processing by the plugin.

 Please refer to the [payment manual](http://docs.killbill.io/latest/userguide_payment.html) for more details.